ggreer/geoff.greer.fm/_posts/2015-12-25-fsevents-tools-watch-a-directory-for-changes.md

 - Computers
 ---

-Often, I want something to automatically happen when files in a certain directory change.
-For example: If I'm editing some source code locally, I might want to rsync it over to a remote server.
-Maybe I want to regenerate some CSS after changing some LESS or SASS, or minify some JavaScript after changing the uncompressed source.
+Often, when I modify files in a directory, I want some automated action to happen.
+For example: If I'm editing some source code locally, I might want it to be rsynced to a remote server.
+Or maybe I want to regenerate CSS after changing some [LESS](http://lesscss.org/) or [SASS](http://sass-lang.com/), or minify some JavaScript after changing the uncompressed source.
 Sometimes, there's an application-specific solution to this problem.
 Sometimes, there isn't.
-In the latter case, it'd be nice to fall back on a general purpose tool.
+In the latter case, it would be nice to fall back on a general purpose tool.

 On Linux, this is a solved problem.
 You can install [`inotify-tools`](https://github.com/rvoicilas/inotify-tools) and wrap it with a couple of scripts.
 Unfortunately, that won't work on OS X, because operating systems have different APIs for monitoring filesystem changes.

-Enter `fsevents-tools`.
-As of this writing, it consists of three commands:
+[`fsevents-tools`](/fsevents/) is my attempt to solve this problem on OS X. As of this writing (v1.0), it consists of three commands:

 ### notifywait